TravaOpenJDK/trava-jdk-11-dcevm/README.md

 ## HOWTO deploy a new release

+## New branch
+In case a new branch is created in source repository, then modify `--branch` argument to new branch.

 ### Release with existing TAG
 * If this repository has some updates since last tagged, then move tag:
 ```